rails/webpacker/docs/deployment.md

 # Deployment

 Webpacker hooks up a new `webpacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
-If you are not using Sprockets you can manually trigger `bundle exec rails webpacker:compile` during your app deploy.
+If you are not using Sprockets `webpacker:compile` is automatically aliased to `assets:precompile`.
+Remember to set NODE_ENV environment variable to production during deployment or when running the rake task.

 The `javascript_pack_tag` and `stylesheet_pack_tag` helper method will automatically insert the correct HTML tag for compiled pack.
 Just like the asset pipeline does it.